Skip to main content

 Who It Affects

-• County officials (sheriffs, county commissioners, judges of probate, tax assessors, tax collectors, revenue commissioners, license commissioners, and elected assistant tax assessors/collectors) whose salaries and expense allowances will be set, increased, or reorganized under the new categories and uniform-increase rules.
+• County officials (sheriffs, county commissioners, judges of probate, tax assessors, tax collectors, revenue commissioners, license commissioners, and elected assistant tax assessors/collectors) whose pay will be determined by population category with new minimums and increases.

 Key Provisions

-• Allows an expense allowance up to $10,000 per year for tax assessors, tax collectors, revenue commissioners, license commissioners, and elected assistant tax officials, to be phased in, included in base pay after the next term, and subject to retirement deductions.
+• Expense allowances up to $10,000 per year for tax assessors, tax collectors, revenue commissioners, license commissioners, and elected assistants, phased in and later included in base pay with retirement deductions.

 Subjects